 - Medical conditions such as diabetes, side effects of chemotherapy, full hysterectomy or immune disorders

-- Chemicals that are exposed to skin may also play a role.
+- Chemicals that are exposed to the skin may also play a role.
 Be wary of washing powders, sprays, soaps and douches (which can also cause yeast infections)

 - Lack of foreplay-your body needs time to prepare for penetration